flutter/flutter-github-scripts.dart/README.md

 ## bin/notable-contributors.dart

-Usage: `pub run bin/notable-contributors.dart [--merged from-date to-date] [--closed from-date to-date]`
+Usage: `pub run bin/notable-contributors.dart [--all-contributors] [--merged from-date to-date] [--closed from-date to-date]`

 Generates a list of non-Googler-submitted PRs (open/closed/merged) in the date range clustered by contributor.

+If `--all-contributors` is specified, includes all, not just non-Google, contributors.

 Relies on a file `go_flutter_org_members.csv` in the root directory consisting of a CSV of all organization members, with the following columns: